MicrosoftDocs/visualstudio-docs/docs/python/azure-sdk-for-python.md

 The Git repository for the SDK is located at [https://github.com/Azure/azure-sdk-for-python](https://github.com/Azure/azure-sdk-for-python).

-If you find any issues or have any questions regarding the usage of the SDK, please [file issues at the repository](https://github.com/Azure/azure-sdk-for-python/issues).
+[File issues at the repository](https://github.com/Azure/azure-sdk-for-python/issues) if you find any problems or have questions regarding the usage of the SDK.